Neri Oxman: Career

 Her research interests involve parametric and contextual design, including engineering techniques to realize those designs in various materials and contexts.
 Examples include creating a "skin" for buildings that can tan in the sun to create shade, and structural biodegradable polymers.
 She has published collaborations in biology, medicine, wearables, and the design of fabrication tools.

 Her work has been mentioned as an inspiration for changing how materials and structures are designed.
-Her wearable collection was described by Andrew Bolton as "otherworldly—defined by neither time nor place".
 In 2016, she helped launch the open Journal of Design Science, an "antidisciplinary" journal which journal co-founder Joi Ito described as "working in spaces that simply do not fit into any existing academic discipline."
 She wrote that science, engineering, design and art are connected, with the output of each serving as input for the others.

-Industry career
+Oxman's early projects took the form of surfaces, furniture, or objects that could be worn or put on display.
+Since 2013, most projects have included temporary or interactive installations, including the production process and study of its material properties.
+These include both mechanical processes, such as for Ocean Pavilion and Glass I, and biological ones, such as for Silk Pavilion and Synthetic Apiary.

-Oxman's work is in the permanent collections of museums including New York's Museum of Modern Art (MoMA), the San Francisco Museum of Modern Art (SFMOMA), the Museum of Applied Arts (MAK) in Vienna, the Smithsonian, and Boston's Museum of Fine Arts and Museum of Science.
+Oxman's work has been included in the permanent collections of museums such as New York's Museum of Modern Art (MoMA), the San Francisco Museum of Modern Art (SFMOMA), the Museum of Applied Arts (MAK) in Vienna, the Smithsonian, and Boston's Museum of Fine Arts and Museum of Science.
 In 2020, the MoMA displayed the first exhibition of her work as its own collection.